-Amid calls to reopen the economy as the Covid-19 pandemic still rages, Melville’s novel remains a potent political allegory.
+Amid calls to reopen the economy as the Covid-19 pandemic still rages, Herman Melville’s novel remains a potent political allegory.

 As the Covid-19 pandemic drags on, the question of when and how the economy will reopen looms ever larger in the public consciousness.
 On one side, those who object to anti-virus measures—such as masks, quarantines, and curtailment of large gatherings and business activity—argue for the need to reopen.
 In April, gun-wielding demonstrators called on governors and state legislators to lift quarantines and allow people to return to work, using a mix of civil libertarian rhetoric and appeals to economic necessity.
 They feel that their freedom is being infringed upon by government mandated shutdowns and masks.
 Some complain that they need to work to make enough money to pay their bills but are prevented from doing so by the lockdowns—a lament not entirely without justification in the absence of robust income support.
 Trump, whose electoral success hinges on reopening the economy, was naturally happy to encourage the protestors with tweets calling on them to “liberate” their state capitals.